English as an Additional Language (EAL)

 For further information about the EAL Programme, please feel free to consult individual EAL staff members.

-For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers two programs depending on what level of language support is required.
+For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers two programmes depending on what level of language support is required.

 In Grade 6, 7 and 8 students are offered an MYP English Language Acquisition course as an alternative to MYP English Language and Literature.
 Students needing extra English language support will be able to access this during Individuals and Societies lessons.
 Students may transfer to the English Language and Literature course, although Language Acquisition also has a pathway right through the MYP and Diploma Programme.

 Currently, Grade 9 and 10 students receive language support through EAL which supplements their MYP Language A English course.
 They can also access an intensive EAL program as an alternative to German.
-Both Grade 9 and 10 programs are designed to ensure that students, whose primary language is not English, are well prepared to take on the linguistic challenges of the IB Diploma.
+Both Grade 9 and 10 programmes are designed to ensure that students, whose primary language is not English, are well prepared to take on the linguistic challenges of the IB Diploma.